AsterPraxidike/BusinessCard/README.md

 The back contains optional battery, programming header, and personal contact information.

 ---
+## design philosiphy

+As buisness cards are handed out for free this board first and formost needed to be cheap to manufacture.

+this is intended to be a showpiece of sorts for my capabilities as a designe.

+---
 ## Features

 - 4×12 capacitive touch keyboard matrix